ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

 Angular's <a href="https://angular.io/api/common/http/HttpClient" target="_blank">HttpClient</a> service is very flexible and has several options for working with RESTful data.
 We will not go into full details, as that could be a full course on its own.
 You have already seen a couple of cases where we use the POST method to log in and out of the application.
 In this service we will only be using GET method to retrieve data.

 You should see one test failing.
 That is the test for this service, and it is failing because the testing module does not know how to inject the `HttpClient` service.
 The `@angular/common/http/testing` library will be used to mock the `HttpClient` for our tests.
-Some simple setup will fix that.
+Here is the configuration needed to rectify that:

 ```TypeScript
 import { TestBed } from '@angular/core/testing';